lanl-ansi/generalized-fragility-model/README.md

 GFM basically accepts a set of geographic raster fields for each hazard quantity and a collection of assets, which are then exposed to those hazard fields by spatial location.
-It then provides a data structure for users to create their own custom-made response estimator routines.
+It then provides a data structure for users to create their own custom-made response responseEstimator routines.

 <img src="https://github.com/lanl-ansi/generalized-fragility-model/blob/master/test_data/dataFlow.PNG" width="400" height="200" />